lablup/backend.ai-docs-webui/docs/allocate_cpu_mem/allocate_cpu_mem.rst

 * Session name (optional): Specifies the name of the compute session to be created.
 If specified, this name appears in Session Info, making it easy to distinguish from other compute sessions.
 If not specified, a randomly-generated name is used.
-You can set up to 4 to 64 characters, and no spaces are allowed.
+You can set the session name up to 4 to 64 characters only with alphabetical character or numbers, and no spaces are allowed.
 * Folder to mount: Specifies the data folder to be mounted in the compute session.
 When a compute session is deleted, by default all data is deleted altogether, but the data stored in the folder mounted here is not deleted.